yzpang/gold-off-policy-text-gen-iclr21/README.md

 How to implement GOLD in the latest version of fairseq?
 - If your GPUs "have large memory", then most of the implementation happens around the criterion code (for question generation, summarization, translation, the py file is ```./fairseq/criterions/label_smoothed_cross_entropy.py``` in the April 2020 version of fairseq).
 Note that the implementation in this repo uses this approach.
   - "Have large memory": Meaning the GPUs can store pi, pi-tilde, p_MLE at the same time; see Algorithm 1 in the paper.
 In our experiments (using the same datasets, same batch size, etc.), this would imply that the GPUs have ~24G of memory for NQG, CNN/DM, and XSum.
 For ISWLT14 De-En, GPUs with ~12G of memory should be enough.
-  - We also need to modify ``./fairseq_cli/train.py'' so that we can load more than one model at the same time (i.e., pi, pi-tilde, p_MLE).
+  - We also need to modify `./fairseq_cli/train.py` so that we can load more than one model at the same time (i.e., pi, pi-tilde, p_MLE).
-  - You can refer to the commit history.
+  - You can refer to the commit history [here](https://github.com/yzpang/gold-off-policy-text-gen-iclr21/commit/8f2190bd2d9063735cb8a735c56a903b72f9f225).
 Many minor changes (on irrelevant files) are due to version inconsistencies so feel free to ignore them, if you're implementing on the latest version of fairseq.
 - If your GPUs cannot fit the above models, then you may need to input p_MLE probabilities as features.
 This can be done by first saving the probabilities into a text file or pickle file, and then loading them in the ```load_langpair_dataset``` function of ```./fairseq/tasks/translation.py``` (or other corresponding files for other tasks).

 How to implement in other codebase?